Abdulrahman-Ayman-Farid/Emotion_Classifier/README.md

 # Multimodal Emotion Classifier

-A deep learning-based emotion classifier designed to detect emotions from facial expressions using convolutional neural networks (CNN).
-The project includes training a custom CNN or using a pre-trained YOLO model for emotion detection.
+A deep learning-based emotion classifier designed to detect emotions from facial expressions using convolutional neural networks (CNN), and using KAN (Kolmogorov–Arnold Network) method to train and create the model architecture
 ---

 ## **Features**